 3. Don’t Give Into “Catastrophic Assumptions”

 Wrong.
 These assumptions are not based in reality.
-In reality, car accidents are rare and most of them are not serious – and if you drive safely and obey traffic laws, the odds of being involved in a catastrophe are extremely slim.
+In reality, car accidents are relatively rare, and most of them are not serious.
+If you drive safely and obey traffic laws, the odds of being involved in a catastrophe are extremely slim.
+Recognising this can help reduce intense fear and allow you to practise with a clearer mindset.

 4. Have A Plan If You Feel Like You’re Going To Panic

 The best way to mitigate this is to have a plan.
-For example, tell yourself that if you’re driving in a suburban area and feel panicky, you’ll pull into a parking lot, turn off the car, and breathe deeply for a few minutes.
+For example, tell yourself that if you’re driving in a suburban area and feel panicky, you’ll pull into a parking lot, switch on your hazard lights, and take deep breaths for a few minutes.

 5. Avoid Unhealthy Behaviours Related To Driving

-If you’re scared of driving, you may do things like Google car accident fatality rates, read articles about crashes, and engage in other such behaviours, partially to justify your driving anxiety.
+If you’re scared of driving, you may do things like Google accident fatality rates, revisit past negative experiences, or read articles about crashes to justify your fear of driving.

-However, these kinds of behaviours do not help with fear of driving, and will only make it worse.
-Try to recognize, identify, and stop these kinds of unhealthy behaviours to make it easier to practice driving.
+However, these behaviours do not help with your fear of driving and will only make it worse.
+Try to recognise, identify, and stop these kinds of unhealthy habits.
+Replacing them with practice in safe environments will make it easier to overcome driving anxiety over time.

 6. Take Lessons From A Driving Instructor